 Following the announcement, by JavaSoft, (now the Java Card division of Oracle) of the Java Card API in October, 1996, Schlumberger and Gemplus (now Gemalto) laid the groundwork for the Java Card Forum early the next year.
 Bull CP8 Transac joined with these two companies to officially organize the Forum on April 27, 1997.
 Ever since, several new members have joined to advance Java Card Technology.

 The Forum is divided into two committees, the Business Committee and the Technical Committee.
 The groups have met several times a year since the Forum was founded and have successfully prepared recommendations to Oracle.
 Recent achievements incorporated vertical market extensions to the core specification for telecom (GSM, 3G, LTE), banking and information technology and defining the next generation Java Card specification requirements (Java 3.1).
 Current work is targeting the necessary advancements with respect to PQC, IoT, 5G, eSE and iSE.

 President + Chairman of Business Committee: Jean-Daniel Aussel (Thales)

 How do we work?

-The Java Card Forum ( JCF) consists of a technical and business committee and now meets as a whole group every 6 months in a different location, hosted on a rotational basis by a JCF member.
-On average 25 people attend over 2 days with specific work tasks.
-Much work is carried out between meetings to solve specific technical or business requirements and the quarterly meetings act to fine tune direction and ensure that the industry and Oracle are in alignment with customer and market requirements.
+The Java Card Forum (JCF) consists of a technical and business committee and now meets as a whole group every 6 months in a different location, hosted on a rotational basis by a JCF member.
+On average 20 people attend over 2-3 days with specific work tasks.
+Much work is carried out between meetings to solve specific technical or business requirements and the half yearly meetings act to fine tune direction and ensure that the industry and Oracle are in alignment with customer and market requirements.